mah0x211/lua-time-clock/README.md

 **Returns**

-- `sec:number`: the remaining time of the deadline in seconds.
+- `sec:number`: the remaining time until the deadline　in seconds.